 The entrance to Mancunian Way is well hidden, which explains why people walked past it for 25 years without its presence being suspected.
 It was, in fact, discovered from the inside.
 To locate it from the top of the slope at the 'upstream' end of Cornes Cavern, follow the wall round to the left for about 10 m over boulders to where a large slab has fallen away from the wall.
 It is possible to slip between the two for a couple of metres to a hole in the floor.
 Drop into this feet-first, and follow the passage at the bottom through mixed going until it enlarges and the walls become tastefully lined with mud bricks.
 A hole on the left leads into a low, gravel-floored, bedding.
 Follow this for a few metres, and then veer round to the left through a tighter section, ignoring the obvious dig on the right, into a boulder chamber.

 At the top of the boulder pile at the end of the chamber is a drop into a slab-covered crawl which soon enters an open passage.
 Follow this round to the right to a choke where ahead a hole can be seen above a pit.
-Enter the hole (most easily approached along the right wall) into a short section of passage.
-On the right is a low ridge - wriggle over the top of this into a well-hidden, cobble-floored bedding which is followed round to the left for 10 m to a hole in the floor.
+Ascend through the hole (most easily approached along the right wall) into a short section of passage.
+On the right is a low ridge - wriggle over the top of this into a well-hidden, cobble-floored bedding which is followed round to the left for 10 m to a shaft in the floor.
 This is Ease Gill Aven, an 11 m pitch into County Pot which was the original point of entry into Mancunian Way.
 There is usually a fixed rope in place - whether you use that or rig the shaft with your own is your choice.
 A non-CNCC P-bolt and a natural both in the roof provide the anchors.
 To be sure of being able to follow the rest of the route, there shouldn't be more than a splattering of water going down.